-Would you like to be able to craft emails that potential buyers and sellers open but also click on to see your offer?
+Would you like to be able to craft emails that potential buyers and sellers not only open but actually click on to see your offer?
 Are you curious about what other real estate agents are averaging for their open and click-through rates?
-Look no further than today's post, where I cover my real estate email ideas that you should be using in your own email marketing strategy.
+In this post, I’ll cover seven successful real estate email ideas that you should be using in your own email marketing strategy.

-These seven tips are what I use with my email list of over 10,000 subscribers that helps me generate a six-figure income.
+I use these seven tips with my email list of over 10,000 subscribers, and they help me generate a six-figure income.

 1. The Format

-Whatever you send, you want it to look personal.
-Sometimes too, "professional" can look to impersonal.
-As professional as a beautifully formatted email with images, tons of data and detail may seem, they can decrease the engagement you receive.
+As professional as a beautifully formatted email with images, tons of data, and plenty of details may seem, they can end up decreasing your engagement rates.

-Not only that, but they take forever to craft, and most real estate agents won't consistently create these types of email.
+Not only that, but they take forever to craft, and most real estate agents struggle to create these types of emails consistently.

 For this reason, the emails you send should focus on being personal.
-Personally, I prefer to create simple, plain-text emails that are only a few sentences long.
+Personally, I prefer to create simple, plain-text emails that are anywhere from only a few sentences to two paragraphs long.
 I space these sentences out into separate lines, which makes reading the emails much more comfortable.

-If you’ve captured their first name, consider using it in the body or even the subject line.
+If you’ve captured the real estate lead’s first name, consider using it in the body or even the subject line.

 Think of email marketing as a small step above text messaging a prospect, and your email response will drastically improve.

-Be sure to use an email marketing service provider that allows you to track your open and click rates.
-I prefer to use AWeber as it is easy to set up and cheaper than many of the choices.
+Be sure to use an email marketing service provider that allows you to track your open and click-through rates.
+I prefer to use AWeber as it is easy to set up and cheaper than many of the other choices out there.

-Additionally, be sure only to include one link per email.
+Additionally, be sure to include only one link or call-to-action per email.
 There are two reasons for this.

-First, I don’t want to overwhelm a prospect with too many choices.
-Instead, I would much rather send a few separate emails with one call-to-action each.
+First, you don’t want to overwhelm a prospect with too many choices.
+Instead, it’s better to send a few separate emails with one call-to-action each.
 This increases the likelihood of your potential client actually completing the action without getting distracted by another link.

 This reduction of call-to-actions includes your email signature with links to social media and your website.
-Leave links like those out of your emails.
+Leave links like those out of your real estate email ideas.

 I strive for a 30% email-open rate and a 5% click-through rate.
 As you send more emails over time, you’ll see patterns that will show you what type of real estate email ideas your subscribers respond to the most.

-Consistency is the successful agent’s secret weapon.
+Consistency is the successful real estate agent’s secret weapon.
 In my observation, nearly all real estate agents fail at the business because they lack persistence.
-This lack of grit holds for prospecting, marketing, follow-up, and yes, email marketing.
+This lack of consistency applies to prospecting, marketing, follow-up, and email marketing.

-I welcome leads to unsubscribe as I would instead over-communicate than not reach out enough.
 At least when I over-communicate, I’ll know when someone either doesn’t need or want my communication any longer, rather than not hearing any feedback at all from them.

-A clean email database full of leads that receive consistent email communication from you and want to stay on the list is much better than one that is rarely communicated to but has tons of subscribers.
+A clean real estate CRM database full of leads that receive consistent email communication from you and actually want to stay on the list is much better than one that is rarely communicated to but has tons of subscribers.

 4. Value is Key

-Just be sure to be sending useful and valuable information.
-Your emails represent your brand.
-Even though these emails can be written quickly and don’t need fancy formatting, be sure that whatever you send or provide is worth the prospect's time.
+Think of your emails as a representation of your brand.
+Even though these emails can be written quickly and don’t need fancy formatting, be sure that whatever you send or provide is worth the prospective buyer’s time.

 Always remember the ultimate goal of the email is to get into a dialogue with the prospect.
-It’s challenging to sell a home to or for a person without a conversation with them.
+It’s challenging to help someone buy or sell a home without having a conversation with them first.

 “Hey John, I found a home I thought you might like, but I didn’t have your phone number to call you on.
 What’s a good number to reach you at?”